benji-lewis/Archivord/README.md

 <!-- LICENSE -->
 ## License

-Copyright (C) Ben Lewis 2023.
+This software is distributed under the GNU AGPL v3.0 (or later) license.
+This will be noted in all files in the form of a [reuse](https://reuse.software) header.
+Where a header is not present, the code remains Copyright (C) Ben Lewis 2024.
 See [LICENSE.md](https://github.com/benjisoft/Archivord/blob/main/LICENSE.md) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>